Raid on La Goulette (1609): Aftermath

-Fajardo arrived loaded with booty in Cádiz, where he was ordered to heas for Cartagena to assist the transport of Moriscos to Africa.
-His success would not be the last of the Spanish navy in North Africa, greatly increasing its reputation, although it failed to extinguish the local outbreaks of Barbary piracy.
 Ward and Bishop took refuge in La Mámora and relocated their base there, although shortly after the Spanish reached them and burned their ships again, forcing them out to the Atlantic temporarily (La Mámora would be also conquered by Fajardo in 1614).
-The captains of Spanish galleys in Naples and Sicily, the Castilian Álvaro de Bazán y Benavides and the Italian Ottavio d'Aragona respectively, continued hunting down pirates after Fajardo's departure.
+The captains of Spanish galleys in Naples and Sicily, the Castilian Álvaro de Bazán y Benavides and the Italian Ottavio d'Aragona respectively, continued hunting down corsairs after Fajardo's departure.
+Another Spanish raid in La Goulette would destroy Danseker's fleet in 1612.